clinton-hall/nzbToMedia/README.md

 ### General

+1. Install Python

-1. Install python 2.7.
+1. Install `pywin32`

-2. Clone or copy all files into a directory wherever you want to keep them (eg. /scripts/ in the home directory of your download client) and change the permission accordingly so the download client can access these files.
+1. Clone or copy all files into a directory wherever you want to keep them (eg. /scripts/ in the home directory of your download client) and change the permission accordingly so the download client can access these files.

   `git clone git://github.com/clinton-hall/nzbToMedia.git`